How To Deal With Rejection

 Don’t take things hard on yourself

-Not every rejection is your fault, but even if it was your fault–it does not mean you should deprive yourself of food or hate yourself.
-You should know this: You create your experience.
+Not every rejection is your fault, but even if it were, it doesn’t mean that you should deprive yourself of food, or hate yourself.
+You should know this: You create your own experience.

 You can decide to be angry, hate yourself, and kill yourself… Or move on in good faith.
 Winners don’t quit.

 When rejections come, think, dream and work towards success.
 I know this can be hard, but just try it–things would be better for you.

 The truth is that you may have been the cause of your rejection.
 Maybe you failed to provide a detail in your admission application… maybe you applied at the wrong time for a job position.
 All the same, access your rejection and ask yourself these questions:

 - What would I do different the next time?

 You were rejected, but that does not mean you are worthless.
 It does not mean the other person who was accepted is better than you.
 It is just the way things turned out, therefore rather your confidence should still be intact.